 The customer lifecycle journey can be chaotic, but that doesn’t mean you can’t take control of it.
 Organizations and brands across all industries understand that it can be incredibly challenging to manage the customer lifecycle the right way, but that doing so is vital in order to keep consumers engaged with their communications and offerings.

-By establishing ways to utilize purchase data, identify automation opportunities, and redefine reporting, you’ll be on your way to creating a better journey for your customer – no matter what stage.
+By establishing ways to utilize purchase data, identify automation opportunities, and redefine reporting, you’ll be on the way to creating a better journey for customers – no matter what stage.

 Additional Customer Lifecycle Marketing Resources:

 - 3 B2C Marketing Trends to Improve Customer Engagement

 - 3 Challenges of Creating an Actionable Data Environment

 - Predict, Protect, and Recover Revenue Across the Digital Customer Journey